Emma Wilson: Contribution to the dissemination of French culture

-On 6 May 2009, Wilson was awarded an Ordre des Palmes académiques Chevalier (knight) medal by the French Ambassador to the United Kingdom, Maurice Gourdault-Montagne.
+On 6 May 2009, Wilson was awarded an Ordre des Palmes académiques Chevalier (knight) medal by the French ambassador to the United Kingdom, Maurice Gourdault-Montagne.
 This prestigious award is awarded by the French government to academics and educators.
 It recognises Wilson's sustained contribution to the dissemination of French culture and to education.
-As well as her active contribution to the teaching and research of her department, Wilson has set up a number of links between Cambridge University and French institutions such as the École Normale Supérieure-Lettres et Sciences humaines in Lyon with which Cambridge now has a very successful ERASMUS programme.
+As well as her active contribution to the teaching and research of her department, Wilson has set up a number of links between Cambridge University and French institutions such as the École normale supérieure lettres et sciences humaines in Lyon with which Cambridge now has a very successful ERASMUS programme.

+Personal life

+Wilson is a lesbian.
+While at university, she ensured coverage of works by female, queer, and non-binary writers, artists, and filmmakers.
+Wilson is also a feminist, and puts this down to her relationship with her mother, her love of female writers, her time at an all-girls school, as well as her sexuality itself.
+She has no children.